Mattias988/Mattias988/README.md

 I'm always open to interesting discussions, collaboration proposals, or just a casual chat about technology (and beyond!).

 *   📧 Email: [maciek.korsakowski@gmail.com](mailto:maciek.korsakowski@gmail.com)
-*   <!-- You can add your LinkedIn link here if you have one -->

 Don't hesitate to reach out!